aliceaguiaraac/ecommerce-google-analytics/README.md

-This report was created using a fictitious dataset made available by Data Science Academy.
+This report was created using Power BI tool with a fictitious dataset made available by Data Science Academy.